Where in Ibiza?

 El campo v la ciudad?

 The big debate between the country versus the city is never truer than in Ibiza.
-Of course you can get more for your money the further out that you go – but generally the properties in rural areas tend to be much bigger with much more up-keep required.
-Many people have a romantic idea of coming to Ibiza and living in an old finca – but what’s the reality like when you’ve run out of milk and need to drive for 20 minutes to get to the shop?
-In town, generally speaking, the properties are smaller and easier to mainain – but more compact with less outdoor space.
+Of course, you can get more for your money the further out that you go – but generally the properties in rural areas tend to be much bigger with much more upkeep required.
+Many people have a romantic idea of coming to Ibiza and living in an old Finca – but what’s the reality like when you’ve run out of milk and need to drive for 20 minutes to get to the shop?
+In town, generally speaking, the properties are smaller and easier to maintain – but more compact with less outdoor space.

 Buying to Invest in Ibiza

-In principal investing in Ibiza is a good idea, because the market seems to be less affected by economic factors, such as the recession and high levels of unemployment.
-Ibiza seems to be something of a classic destination, with more and more tourists flocking to it’s shores.
-With tourists come seasonal workers, as well as those who live on the island all year round, meaning that there is always a need for housing and, like anywhere else in the world – there is no safer bet for your investment than bricks and mortar.
+In principle investing in Ibiza is a good idea, because the market seems to be less affected by economic factors, such as the recession and high levels of unemployment.
+Ibiza seems to be something of a classic destination, with more and more tourists flocking to its shores.
+With tourists come seasonal workers, as well as those who live on the island all year round, meaning that there is always a need for housing and, like anywhere else in the world – there is no safer bet for your investment than bricks-and-mortar.

-One unique thing about Ibiza is the fact that it caters for everyone – whether you have expensive tastes – or you prefer a more authentic vibe, Ibiza has a sexy mix of a little bit of everything.
-The demographic of habitants is a completely varied mix of locals with Spanish people from the mainland, Europeans and South Americans making up the majority of residents.
+One unique thing about Ibiza is the fact that it caters to everyone – whether you have expensive tastes – or you prefer a more authentic vibe, Ibiza has a sexy mix of a little bit of everything.
+The demographic of habitants is a completely varied mix of locals with Spanish people from the mainland, Europeans, and South Americans making up the majority of residents.

 Local Services for the International Community in Ibiza